 eQTL hotspot candidate genes

 To better understand what the causal basis of these hotspots might be, we investigated the candidate genes associated with the SNPs.
 The 12 B. cinerea hotspots linked to A. thaliana transcripts, annotated to 11 genes, included 4 enzymes and 2 genes associated with isolate compatibility (Table 1).
 The 13 B. cinerea hotspots linked to B. cinerea expression profiles were associated to 11 genes, including 4 enzymes (Table 1).
 However, only one of these 22 genes had any previous published information linking them to virulence functions in B. cinerea or other fungi; a glycoside hydrolase whose homolog shows increased expression in virulent strains of Ustilago maydis on A. thaliana (Bccwh41) (Martínez-Soto, Robledo-Briones et al. 2013).
 To test if any of these 22 eQTL hotspot genes may have a link with virulence in B. cinerea, we compared their expression in the co-transcriptome data to existing virulence measurements.
 The virulence was measured on different leaves, and not on the same leaves as the co-transcriptome.
 Transcript accumulation for three B. cinerea hotspot genes and two of the A. thaliana hotspot genes are strongly positively correlated to lesion size variation, and none are negatively correlated with lesion size (Table 1) (Zhang, Corwin et al. 2018).
 Further, we utilized a previous GWA of virulence of these same isolates on A. thaliana to test if there was any overlap.
-This showed that one of the B. cinerea hotspot genes is a top GWA hit controlling lesion size across host genotypes and association methods (Table 1) (Atwell, Corwin et al. 2018).
+This showed that one of the B. cinerea hotspot genes (Bcin16g00010, SsuA/THI5-like) is a top GWA hit controlling lesion size across host genotypes and association methods (Table 1) (Atwell, Corwin et al. 2018).
 Together, this suggests that these genes are likely candidates for controlling transcriptome responses in both the host and pathogen.

 DISCUSSION